bjerkio/how/documents/pull-request-etiquette.md

 * only approve pull requests you fully understand
 * give appropriate positive feedback
-* flag up significant issues quickly and in person/slack if necessary
+* flag up significant issues quickly and in person/on slack if necessary
 * ask for clarification on anything that's not clear

 You should not: